Hip Surgery In Canterbury, Kent | Chaucer Hospital Skip to main content

 Once a diagnosis has been made, your consultant will discuss the results with you and talk through suitable treatment options so that you can make an informed decision.

 If it’s determined that you do in fact need hip surgery, we can arrange that for you as soon as possible.
-The hip implants used at The Chaucer are state-of-the-art and tailored to your exact requirements to ensure optimal results.
+The hip implants used at Chaucer Hospital are state-of-the-art and tailored to your exact requirements to ensure optimal results.

 People choose to come to us for help with their hip problems for a number of reasons.
-Whether you live in Canterbury itself, elsewhere in Kent or will travelling from further away, some of the key benefits of choosing The Chaucer include:
+Whether you live in Canterbury itself, elsewhere in Kent or will travelling from further away, some of the key benefits of choosing Chaucer Hospital include:

-• Patient Satisfaction – In an independent survey, 97.9% of the people we treated said they were likely or highly likely to recommend The Chaucer Hospital to their friends and family.
+• Patient Satisfaction – In an independent survey, 97.9% of the people we treated said they were likely or highly likely to recommend Chaucer Hospital to their friends and family.
 We continue to work hard on making sure that everyone who trusts us for their care always receives the very highest level of support.

 • Treatment just for you – Whether non-surgical or surgical treatment is needed, it will be tailored to your needs to help get you out of pain and back to better hip function more quickly.